 Produced by the Alabama Forest Owners' Association, Inc.

-This Conference will be recorded at 10 AM Central Time on Wednesday,
+This Conference was recorded at 10 AM Central Time on Wednesday,

 October 9, 2019 with a live audience.
 If you would like to be a member of

 the audience on the next program, call (205) 624-2225 to